St Peter's Church, Huddersfield

 St Peter's Church, also known as Huddersfield Parish Church, is a Church of England parish church in Huddersfield, West Yorkshire, England.
 There has been a church on the site since the 11th century, but the current building dates from 1836.
-It is situated on the Kirkgate near Southgate in the centre of the town.
-It is a Grade II* listed building.
+It is on the Kirkgate near Southgate in the centre of the town and is a Grade II* listed building.

 History

-In legend, the first church on the site was built in the eleventh century by Walter de Lacy, the second son of Ilbert de Lacy.
+In legend, the first church on the site was built in the 11th century by Walter de Lacy, the second son of Ilbert de Lacy.
 Walter decided to build the church after he survived being thrown from his horse and landing in a swamp.

-The church was rebuilt in the sixteenth century.
-From 1759 to 1771, Henry Venn was vicar at the church.
+The church was rebuilt in the 16th century.
+From 1759 to 1771, Henry Venn was vicar of the church.

-By the early 19th century the town of Huddersfield was growing rapidly as a result of the industrial revolution and the parish church was too small to cope.
+By the early 19th century, the town of Huddersfield was growing rapidly as a result of the industrial revolution and the parish church was too small to cope.
 In order to address this, Holy Trinity Church was opened in 1819 as a chapel of ease within the parish of St Peter's, before becoming a parish church in its own right in 1857.

-By the 1830s the 16th-century parish church needed urgent repairs, and it was therefore decided to rebuild it again, so the congregation constructed the current church.
-The architect for the church was James Pigott Pritchett and construction was carried out from 1834 to 1836.
-To keep costs down during construction the bricks used were from the previous church on the site, this meant that repairs were needed overcome the deficient materials.
+By the 1830s the 16th-century parish church needed urgent repairs, and it was decided to rebuild it again.
+The architect was James Pigott Pritchett and construction was carried out from 1834 to 1836.
+To keep costs down during construction, the bricks used were from the previous church on the site, which meant that repairs were needed overcome the deficient materials.

-In 1851, two vestries were added at the eastern and northern ends of the church.
-In 1852, windows designed by Thomas Willement were installed in the church.
+Two octagonal vestries were added at the east end: one on the north side in or before 1851, and a choir vestry on the south side in 1879.
+Windows designed by Thomas Willement were installed in 1852.
 In 1866, it was realised that the stonework of the church needed repairing.
 In 1873, new pews and a pulpit were installed.
 In 1879, a choir vestry was added.
 Arthur Eaglefield Hull was the organist from 1904 to 1920.
-In 1908 an organ was installed by local builder Conacher and Co.
-It was restored in 1984 by Philip Wood of Huddersfield.
+In 1908 an organ was installed by local builder Conacher and Co; it was restored in 1984 by Philip Wood of Huddersfield.

 From 1921 to 1923, the sanctuary was reordered.
-A baldachin and the east window, designed by Ninian Comper, as part of a war memorial was also installed in the church.
+A baldachin and the east window, designed by Ninian Comper as part of a war memorial, were installed.
 In the 1940s, the south transept was redesigned with a screen by Robert Thompson being added.
-In the 1980s, a new altar and dais were also installed.
+In the 1980s, a new altar and dais were installed.
 Around 2012, the roof, ceiling and tower were repaired.
 Other essential repairs were also made, helped by a grant from English Heritage.

 On 17 June 1965 the church was the wedding place of Olympic athletes, swimmer Anita Lonsbrough and track cyclist Hugh Porter.
 On 17 February 2017, the church was the location of the funeral of Gorden Kaye, the Huddersfield-born television actor and star of 'Allo 'Allo!.